DJDanl/cpp-docs.pt-br/docs/standard-library/memory-functions.md

 ### <a name="remarks"></a>Comentários

-A função retorna o tipo de segurança de ponteiro assumida por qualquer coletor de lixo automática.
+A função retorna o tipo de segurança do ponteiro pressuposto por qualquer coletor de lixo automática.

 ## <a name="get_temporary_buffer"></a>  get_temporary_buffer